masonasons/AudioCapture/README.md

 ### Current Limitations

-1. **System-Wide Capture**: On Windows versions prior to Build 20348, the application captures all system audio, not just the selected process.
-The selected process serves as a label for organization.
+1. **Per-Process Capture OS Requirement**: True per-process audio capture requires Windows 10 Build 19041+ (version 2004 or later).
+On older Windows versions (7/8/8.1/10 1909 and earlier), only system-wide audio capture is available.
+The UI automatically adapts to show only supported features.

 2. **Audio Monitoring Latency**: Real-time audio passthrough operates with approximately 100ms latency.
 This is optimized for minimal delay while maintaining stability.

 3. **Elevated Processes**: Cannot capture audio from processes running with higher privileges unless the application also runs elevated.

-4. **First Refresh May Be Slow**: When you first click Refresh, the application fetches window titles for all processes, which can take a moment.
+4. **First Refresh May Be Slow** (Windows 10 2004+ only): When you first click Refresh, the application fetches window titles for all processes, which can take a moment.
 Subsequent refreshes use cached data and are faster.

-5. **Audio Session Detection**: The "Show only processes with active audio" filter checks for active audio sessions, which requires querying Windows Audio Session API and may add a slight delay.
+5. **Audio Session Detection** (Windows 10 2004+ only): The "Show only processes with active audio" filter checks for active audio sessions, which requires querying Windows Audio Session API and may add a slight delay.

+6. **Pause/Resume Granularity**: Pause and resume work on all recordings at once, not individual recordings.

 ### Potential Improvements

 - Implement audio level meters and visualization
-- Add pause/resume functionality
+- Per-recording pause/resume (currently only all recordings at once)
 - Support for recording to multiple formats simultaneously
 - Audio processing filters (volume normalization, noise reduction, etc.)
 - Background worker thread for window title enumeration
 - VU meter display for active recordings
 - Lower latency passthrough options (experimental sub-50ms modes)
+- Volume control per recording

 ## Accessibility